Zuehlke/SHMACK/README.md

 Solution: Unplug network cable and use `zred` WiFi.

 ## What should I do to check if the setup was successful?
-Execute the testcase `ShmackUtilsTest` .
+Execute the testcase `ShmackUtilsTest` in eclipse.
 If this testcase fails: see **[here](#inTestcasesFailing)**

 <a name="inTestcasesFailing"></a>